jbcodeforce/flink-studies/docs/coding/flink-sql.md

       'fields.ts.expression' =  '#{date.past ''5'',''1'',''SECONDS''}'
     );
     ```
-    This will only work in clustomized flink client with the jar from flink faker.
+    This will only work in customized flink client with the jar from flink faker.

 ???- question "How to transfer the source timestamp to another table"
     As $rowtime is the timestamp of the record in Kafka, it may be interesting to keep the source timestamp to the downstream topic.